 As families become more complex these days, it is important to understand the legal implications of what will happen when circumstances change or relationships end.

 There are several key steps involved in planning your new future, and it is important to seek appropriate legal advice to fully understand the potential outcomes.
-In 2014 significant changes occurred to the processes of the Family Court concerning care and guardianship of children.
 We will guide you through matters such as Parenting Orders, which relate to the day to day care of and contact with children, as well as guardianship of your children, which may involve extended family members and/or grandparents.

 These matters can be handled urgently if there are any concerns about a child’s safety, including drugs, violence or mental health issues.
 Applications may also be required relating to a child’s schooling, health, or potential relocation if one parent is looking to move.
 Counselling and/or mediation are often useful to resolve matters as quickly as possible.

-The Care of Children Act promotes the welfare of our children, ensuring their best interests are central to any legal decisions made regarding their welfare.
+The Care of Children Act promotes the welfare of our children, ensuring their best interests are central to any legal decisions made regarding their care.

 The Hague Convention is a treaty that assists people to bring their children back from overseas, if they have been removed to another country by one parent without the consent of the other.